What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 • Failure visibility.
 Whether failures are detected, classified, and recoverable before they reach customers or regulators.

 One of the most common mistakes leadership teams make is evaluating AI models as standalone assets.
-In reality, performance emerges from context.
+In reality, AI model performance emerges from context.

 A model's behavior is shaped by the environment it operates in, the quality of upstream data, the decisions humans make around it, and the constraints of the systems it integrates with.
 Changing any one of these variables can materially alter outcomes.

-• Data quality shifts over time, often subtly.
+• Data quality shifts over time, often subtly and without alerting anyone.

-• User behavior adapts once AI is introduced.
+• User behavior adapts once AI is introduced, changing the input distribution the model was calibrated on.

 • Human reviewers intervene inconsistently, depending on workload and incentives.